|

 Irreversible,

-Vinyan is far too circumstantial and speculative to be effective,
+Vinyan is far too circumstantial and speculative to compel,

 of jungle madness, Du Welz is more bent on realizing his controversial

-(albeit effective) final shot than giving an explanation to his
+(albeit effective) final shot than giving an explanation for his

 pessimistic, otherworldly sociological comment.